What is Growth Hormone?

 What side effects can I get?

-Correct dosing has no side effects.
+Correct dosing to physiological norms has minimal chance of side effects.
 When side effects do occur, such as bloating, muscle aches and pains, headaches, blurred vision, carpal tunnel, increased blood pressure, breast enlargement and temporary increase in blood sugar levels, they can be easily eliminated by reducing the dose.
 This is why it is so important to have only a doctor trained in the use of Growth Hormone to prescribe it.
 None of these side effects are permanent.
+NEVER, EVER buy your HGH off the internet, or receive it from a medical practice that does not perfom a full health check.
+To do so may put your body at risk by exposing it to impure substances or incorrect dosages.

 Is it legal?